planettelex/jquery-linkify/README.md

         <h3>Text to be Linkified</h3>
         <p>
-            It doesn't matter if the URLs included in the text have the schema included, as in http://www.google.com or not, as in www.planettelex.net .
+            It doesn't matter if the URLs included in the text have the schema included, as in http://www.google.com or not, as in www.planettelex.com .
 PT Linkify will also recognize IP addresses in links, such as ftp://127.0.0.1.
         </p>
         <p>
             In addition to HTTP, HTTPS, and FTP URLs, PT Linkify will also recognize and link MAILTO links, such as: mailto:someone@email.com.
-Click the link above to see it in action!
         </p>
     </div>